 AirCraft’s founder, Jill Maio, is a veteran performer and teacher of aerial acrobatics in the U.S and in Europe, as well as a fiction writer and university instructor (most recently at Boston University).
-Before her return to the Boston area in 2008, she was teaching and performing Philly-style, with the Philadelphia School of Circus Arts.
+She opened AirCraft in Somerville in 2009 to give aerial arts, circus fitness, and holographic animal pictures a home in the Boston area.
+Before her return to Boston, she’d been teaching and performing Philly-style, with the Philadelphia School of Circus Arts.

 Marci Diamond, the founder-director of Diamond Family Circus, trained with alums of Cirque du Soleil, Cirque Eloize and Ringling Bros, and has performed lyra, acrobatics, contortion, clowning, and award-winning duo trapeze in festivals, theaters, clubs, films, and commercials.
 She has completed Advanced Trapeze Teacher training at NECCA, Circus Arts Therapy Training at Carrie Heller’s CAI, and Circus Yoga Training (Ring One).
 While she can’t juggle more than 3 balls, Marci does juggle active memberships in the American Youth Circus Organization, the Screen Actors Guild, Community Works Board of Directors, and the National Sexual Violence Resource Center Advisory Board.

 Mary Langlois is a native Rhode Islander.
 She received her bachelors degree in dance from Rhode Island College.
-Mary’s dancing took flight when she studied aerial dance with Frequent Flyers Productions in Colorado.
+Mary’s dancing took flight when she studied aerial dance with Frequent Flyers Productions in Colorado, focusing on lyra, traveling rings and harness.
 Mary loves to dance and fly whenever she can!

 Theresa Racicot has been pursuing education and training in physical fitness, flying trapeze and circus arts since the turn of the millenium.
 Her passion to share fitness and a healthy lifestyle lead her to became a certified personal trainer as well as a pilates and yoga instructor.
 She has also been a flying trapeze instructor since 2007, and has taught aerial conditioning throughout the Boston and Washington D.C. areas.
 Her website is www.aerialibrium.com.